What Makes Loctote® Bags Cut Resistant?

 We were so pleased with the sophisticated solution that we also used this material in the Cinch Pack - creating the biggest and most feature-loaded anti-theft backpack in our lineup.

 We also haven't stopped at just the fabric.
 The steel-reinforced lock strap featured on all our bags (and which comprises the straps on the Cinch Pack) is also made of highly cut-resistant UHMWPE, as are the ropes on the Flak Sacks, and even the stitching and binding used to sew the bags together.
 When we say our bags resist cutting - we mean it.

-No textile is “bulletproof”.
-Don’t believe any silly videos or photos that imply otherwise.
+No textile is bullet-proof.
 Certain textile materials such as aramids (Kevlar) and ultra high molecular weight polyethylene (Spectra, Dyneema) can be woven, stacked, and assembled ¼” thick or more to provide a bulletproof trauma plate, but this configuration is way too heavy and stiff for a bag.
 Even if a thin material could actually stop a bullet (which it can’t), the back deformation and lack of energy dissipation would still cause severe trauma.
 No drawstring bag on the market today is bulletproof.

-At LOCTOTE, we independently test our fabrics and our finished products.
-Nobody to date has managed to create a more cut resistant bag than us.
-Our new proprietary textile FLAKnit achieves an ANSI cut level A9.
-The next closest bag to that in the marketplace achieves an ANSI cut level A5.
 We pride ourselves on innovation, honesty, and transparency.
 Creating new high-performance products is our passion, and we will continue to push the limits on bringing them to our customers.
-Rest assured that when you purchase a LOCTOTE, you are purchasing the very best products available.
+Rest assured that when you purchase a Loctote, you are purchasing the very best products available